 Nothing will affect your sales more than a non-functioning, unresponsive site on the most competitive shopping day of the year.
 Make sure everything is working smoothly – navigate your site, go through the checkout process and ensure your host can handle a spike in traffic.
-Argos saw 2million people visit its site in the 4 hours after launching its Black Friday sale on Thursday evening.
+Consider integrating quick payment methods into the checkout, such as Apple/Google Pay, also.

 Create a contingency plan

-In 2017 a huge number of stores kicked off sales early, hoping to snap up shoppers looking for bargains.
-Ensure your deals are ready to go early in case you make the decision to start your sale early.
+Over the recent years, many brands have tried to jump ahead of competitors by launching Black Friday sales in advance.
+Ensure your deals are ready to go in good time in case you make the decision to start your sale early.

-Black Friday shoppers are far more savvy than your average customer.
-They are planners.
+Black Friday shoppers are far more savvy than your average customer – they are planners, carefully considering where they should shop.
 So start marketing your Black Friday sales to them weeks ahead of time.

 It’s important you think of your Black Friday as an event rather than just another sale, and the first rule of event marketing is to create a ‘buzz’ of excitement around it.